 SECTION 6.
-DISCLAIMER OF POWERS NOT HELD IN FIDUCIARY

-CAPACITY.
-The following rules apply to disclaimers of powers not held in a fiduciary capacity:
+DISCLAIMER OF POWERS NOT HELD IN FIDUCIARY CAPACITY.
+The following rules apply to disclaimers of powers not held in a fiduciary capacity, including powers of appointment: (1) If the holder has not exercised the power, a

-(1) If the holder has not exercised the power, a disclaimer with respect to a power created by a will is effective as of the date of the decedent's death, and a disclaimer with respect to a power created by any other instrument is effective as of the effective date of the instrument.

-- 1 (2) If the holder has exercised the power, the 2 disclaimer is effective immediately after the date of the last 3 exercise of the power. - (3) The will or other instrument creating the power is construed as if the power ceased to exist as of the effective date of the disclaimer. - (4) Delivery of the disclaimer must be made as prescribed by Section 3 (5) and (6) or Section 4 (5), (6) and (7), as if the power disclaimed were an interest in property.

-Section 2(a) allows a person to disclaim an interest in or power over property.
-The latter part of the definition includes a power of appointment.
-This was not specifically addressed in the prior uniform acts.
-The practical effect of this type of disclaimer is as if the disclaimed power never existed.
-In addition, it is possible to disclaim a part of a power, for example, the disclaimer could be of a portion of the power to appoint one's self, while retaining the right to appoint to others.
-Delivery of the disclaimer depends on the whether the power was created by will or by another instrument.
-In the former case the delivery provisions of Section 3 apply, in the latter, those of Section 4.
+- 1 disclaimer with respect to a power created by will is effective - 2 as of the date of the decedent's death, and a disclaimer with - 3 respect to a power created by any other instrument is effective - 4 as of the time the instrument becomes irrevocable. - 5 (2) If the holder has exercised the power, the - 6 disclaimer is effective immediately after the date of the last - 7 exercise of the power. - 8 (3) The will or other instrument creating the power is - 9 construed as if the power ceased to exist when the disclaimer - 10 became effective. - 11 (4) Delivery of the disclaimer must be made pursuant to - 12 Section 3(5) and (6) or Section 4(5) and (6), as if the power - 13 disclaimed were an interest in property. - Section 2(a) allows a person to disclaim an interest in or power over property.
+The latter - 15 part of the definition includes a power of appointment.
+This was not specifically addressed in the - prior uniform acts.
+The practical effect of this type of disclaimer is as if the disclaimed power 16 - never existed.
+In addition, it is possible to disclaim a part of a power, for example, the 17 18 - disclaimer could be of a portion of the power to appoint to one's self, while retaining the right to 19 - appoint to others.
+Delivery of the disclaimer depends on the whether the power was created by - 20 will or by another instrument.
+In the former case the delivery provisions of Section 3 apply, in - 21 the latter, those of Section 4. - 22